 MHA alum Crystal Diaz (center left), assistant administratorof the Edward R. Roybal Comprehensive Health Center, leads a site visit with Professor LaVonna Lewis (center right) and students.
 (Photo by Deirdre Flanagan)

-Young people interested in a career helping others often gravitate to the healthcare field, where clinical positions are usually the most common roles that come to mind.
+Young people interested in helping others often gravitate to the healthcare field, where clinical positions are usually the most common roles that come to mind.
 With the USC Diversity in Healthcare Leadership Initiative 2015 Summer Enrichment Program, USC Price School of Public Policy Professor LaVonna Lewis aims to show students the professional possibilities they typically don’t see.

 “Health management and health policy, in a way, might be perceived as invisible careers, but they’re incredibly important,” Lewis said.
 “The goal of the summer program is to give students a sense of what people are doing in these careers and an understanding of the broad scope of the field.”

-Healthcare administrators carry out a wide range of responsibilities that include planning, directing and assessing the service delivery and effectiveness of organizations such as hospitals, health plans, medical practices, health-related enterprises and community health groups.
+Executive healthcare careers in administration include a wide range of responsibilities that include planning, directing and assessing the service delivery and effectiveness of organizations such as hospitals, health plans, medical practices, health-related enterprises and community health groups.

 While the program stresses the importance of having diversity in leadership in order to represent the population that is being served, it is open to everyone.

 “All the evidence shows we have a whole host of health disparities in our country, the majority of which can’t be explained away by class and income issues,” Lewis said.
 “There is evidence that having someone who speaks the same language or understands the culture of the population makes a difference in terms of getting to better health outcomes.”